nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **A**: Install the app in the other computer and copy the `data` folder over to the folder of the installed jar file in the other computer.

 **Q**: I just entered a very long allergy and the format of *Patient Card* goes messy.
-**A**: MedBook do not accept extreme inputs.
-We will try to amend this issue in next iteration.
+**A**: MedBook does not accept extreme inputs.
+Try resizing the window and see if that helps.
+We also aim to amend this issue in next iteration.
 <u>[Back to Table Of Contents](#table-of-contents)</u>

 ---